IevhenN/goit-project-group-1/README.md

-In the local repository, in the Data folder, create an init.json file with the following structure:
+Create a Data folder in the project root, add the init.json file and fill it with the following data:

 {
   "bot-name": "XXX",